Chas Licciardello

 Charles John "Chas" Licciardello (born 10 May 1977) is an Australian comedian and member of satirical team The Chaser.
-He's currently the co-host, with John Barron, of Planet America on ABC TV.
+He is currently the co-host, with John Barron, of Planet America on ABC TV and co-host of the P.E.P.
+"Planet Extra" Podcast.
 Licciardello has appeared as a regular of CNNNN, The Chaser's War on Everything and The Hamster Wheel.

 Early life

 Chas attended Sydney Grammar School where he produced and edited The Tiger, a small satirical school magazine, with fellow Chaser writers Charles Firth and Dominic Knight.
 He graduated from the University of Sydney with a Bachelor of Laws and a Bachelor of Science majoring in physics and computer science.

 Television career

 The Chaser

 Licciardello is a member of the comedy crew, The Chaser.
 His television career began in 2001, when he appeared on The Chaser Decides.
-This show satirised the then-upcoming Australian Federal Elections.
-He also appeared on these spin-off series, in 2004 and 2007.
+This show satirised the then-upcoming Australian federal election.
+He also appeared in two spin-off series, for the subsequent federal elections in 2004 and 2007.

 He then appeared on the Chaser's CNNNN program, for two seasons, airing in 2002 and 2003.

-Licciardello's appeared as part of The Chaser team in 2006.
+Licciardello appeared as part of The Chaser team in 2006.
 He appeared on The Chaser's War on Everything, for three seasons, airing in 2006, 2007 and 2009.

 In 2010, he appeared on Yes We Canberra!.
 In 2011 and 2012, he also appeared on The Hamster Wheel.